balancer/frontend-e2e/README.md

         NETWORK_NAME=goerli
      ```

-2. Start the frontend app using the same network you defined in `.env` file.
+2. Start the [Frontend App](https://github.com/balancer-labs/frontend-v2/) using the same network you defined in `.env` file.

    - Eg. Start with Goerli testnet by running: `$ VUE_APP_NETWORK=5 npm run serve`